TinEye: Technology

 A user uploads an image to the search engine (the upload size is limited to 20 MB) or provides a URL for an image or for a page containing the image.
 The search engine will look up other usage of the image in the internet, including modified images based upon that image, and report the date and time at which they were posted.
 TinEye does not recognize outlines of objects or perform facial recognition, but recognizes the entire image, and some altered versions of that image.
 This includes smaller, larger, and cropped versions of the image.
 TinEye has shown itself capable of retrieving different images from its database of the same subject, such as famous landmarks.

 TinEye is capable of searching for images in JPEG, PNG, WebP, GIF, BMP and TIFF format.

 Results generated from TinEye include the total number of matches in their database, a preview image, and the URL to each match.
 TinEye can sort results by best match, most changed, biggest image, newest, and oldest.

 User registration is optional and offers storage of the user's previous queries.
 Other features include embeddable widgets and bookmarklets.
 TinEye has also released their commercial API.

 Usage

 TinEye's ability to search the web for specific images (and modifications of those images) makes it a potential tool for the copyright holders of visual works to locate infringements on their copyright.
 It also creates a possible avenue for people who are looking to make use of imagery under orphan works to find the copyright holders of that imagery.
 Being that orphan works can be defined as "copyrighted works whose owners are difficult or impossible to identify and/or locate," the use of TinEye could potentially remove the orphan work status from online images that can be found in its database.

+Fact-checking

+It has been recommended by fact-checkers as a useful resource in attempts to verify the origin of images.
+As of 2019, TinEye specialized in copyright violations and finding exact versions of images online.